 - Toradol tablets are usually only used as continuation therapy following IV or IM dosing of injectable ketorolac (the total duration of injectable ketorolac and oral Toradol should not exceed five days).

 - Toradol is available as a generic under the name ketorolac.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dyspepsia, abdominal pain and headache are most common side effects.
-Other side effects include flatulence, dizziness, high blood pressure, sweating, rashes, tinnitus and other gastrointestinal upsets.
+- Dyspepsia, abdominal pain, and headache are the most common side effects.
+Other side effects include flatulence, dizziness, high blood pressure, sweating, rashes, tinnitus, and other gastrointestinal upsets.

 - Stomach-related adverse effects such as bleeding, ulceration, and perforation which may be fatal are more likely to happen with Toradol than with most other NSAIDs.
 Older patients or those taking other medicines that affect the stomach are at a greater risk.
 Should not be used by people with active peptic ulcer disease or gastrointestinal bleeding.
 Combining with alcohol may increase the risk of stomach ulcers or bleeding.

-- Should not be used to treat mild pain nor long-standing or chronic pain.
+- Should not be used to treat mild pain or long-standing or chronic pain.